Flexjet gets first Embraer Legacy jet anchoring mid-size program

 Silvestro said the Learjet order "remains intact" until Bombardier gives further guidance, but Flexjet customers are free to migrate their deposits to other aircraft.

-Flexjet already flies smaller business jets, including "dozens" of Embraer's Phenom 300s, and recently added long-range Gulfstream aircraft from General Dynamics Corp (GD.N).
+Flexjet already flies smaller business jets, including "dozens" of Embraer's Phenom 300s, and recently added long-range Gulfstream aircraft from General Dynamics Corp.

 Silvestro said the Legacy 450/500 will now anchor Flexjet's move into the mid-size segment, which could eventually make up "at least 25 percent" of the company's fleet, as it does for the rest of the industry.